Lightning-AI/litgpt/README.md

 &nbsp;

-## Finetune, pretrain and deploy AI models Lightning fast ⚡⚡
+## Finetune, pretrain and deploy LLMs Lightning fast ⚡⚡
-LitGPT is a command-line tool to use, pretrain, finetune and deploy LLMs.
-It is based on configs with highly-optimized recipes for training the world's largest, most powerful open-source LLMs.
+LitGPT is a command-line tool designed to easily [finetune](#finetune-an-llm), [pretrain](#pretrain-an-llm), [evaluate](#use-an-llm), and deploy [20+ LLMs](#choose-from-20-llms) **on your own data**.
+It features highly-optimized [training recipes](#training-recipes) for the world's most powerful open-source large-language-models (LLMs).

-We've reimplemented all the model architectures and training recipes for 3 reasons:
+We reimplemented all model architectures and training recipes from scratch for 4 reasons:

 1. Remove all abstraction layers and have single file implementations.
 2. Guarantee Apache 2.0 compliance to enable enterprise use without limits.
 3. Optimized every detail of every model to get the fastest performance possible to lower cost and training speeds.
+4. Config based for highly-optimized recipes.

 &nbsp;